Skip to main content

 (c) The physician assistant shall require urine drug screens, serum medication levels, or oral fluid drug testing at least every three months for the first year of treatment and at least every six months thereafter.

-(2) The injection dosage shall strictly comply with the United States food and drug administration approved labeling for extended-release naltrexone.
+(2) The dosage shall strictly comply with the United States food and drug administration approved labeling for extended-release naltrexone.

 Supplemental Information